cloudogu/ces-build-lib/README.md

 ## Additional features provided by the `Docker.Image` class

+* `repoDigests()`: Returns the repo digests, a content addressable unique digest of an image that was pushed to or pulled  from repositories.
+   If the image was built locally and not pushed, returns an empty list.
+   If the image was pulled from or pushed to a repo, returns a list containing one item.
+   If the image was pulled from or pushed to multiple repos, might also contain more than one digest.
 * `mountJenkinsUser()`: Setting this to `true` provides the user that executes the build within docker container's `/etc/passwd`.
   This is necessary for some commands such as npm, ansible, git, id, etc. Those might exit with errors withouta user present.